 Potential noise impact from large scale events depends largely on the type of event.
-Noise monitoring of a large scale event in April 2013, the Tough Mudder event, showed that a large scale event could occur with minimal noise emission from the site.
+Noise monitoring of a large scale events 2013, the Tough Mudder and Country Raced Day events, showed that large scale events could occur with minimal noise emission from the site.

-Other events proposed include concerts for up to 30,000 people.
-For such large scale events it is recommended that a Noise Management Plant for the site should be prepared.
+Other events proposed include concerts for up to 15,000 people.
+For such large scale events, it is recommended that a Noise Management Plant for the site should be prepared.